-The Housing Revenue Account Business Plan (HRA BP) is reviewed annually and updated to reflect changes in legislation, the housing market and business assumptions.
+The Cabinet considered a report from Housing.
+The Housing Revenue Account Business Plan (HRA BP) was reviewed annually and updated to reflect changes in legislation, the housing market and business assumptions.

-The Council must present a 30-year HRA BP as a minimum but has adopted a 50-year HRA BP which must remain viable in line with the longer-term financial commitments, allowing the Council to manage and maintain its housing stock, to proceed with the projects already approved by Cabinet, to service the debt created by the HRA becoming self-financing, to service the debt from new borrowing and provide a financial surplus.
+The Council needed to present a 30-year HRA BP as a minimum but had adopted a 50-year HRA BP which needed to remain viable in line with the longer-term financial commitments, allowing the Council to manage and maintain its housing stock, to proceed with the projects already approved by Cabinet, to service the debt created by the HRA becoming selffinancing, to service the debt from new borrowing and provide a financial surplus.